antonraharja/book-asterisk-101/book-contents/en/Chapter_05/Secure-Calling.md

 -rw------- 1 root root  118 Aug  5 09:56 tmp.cfg
 ```

-What you can distribute to clients:
+What you can distribute to clients and they can use on their SIP UA:

 ```
 ca.crt